We don’t support this browser anymore.

 Our view

-After a very strong 2023, growth is set to slow this year.
-But given this reflects more normalised comparisons following a period of post-covid re-openings, we don't think high single digit revenue growth is a bad outlook nor does it look too demanding.
+Growth isn’t reaching the same heights as last year.
+But given this reflects more normalised comparisons following a period of post-covid re-openings, we don't think double-digit revenue growth is a bad outlook.

 Compass' scale means that it can provide customers with a level of certainty around their catering costs whilst maintaining high standards of quality and safety.
-As such, the inflationary environment has helped accelerate new business wins.
+As such, the inflationary environment has contributed to new business wins.
 The downside of inflation of course is the impact on margins.

 Compass has been pulling all the levers it can to mitigate inflation.
 As well as price increases, menu management and a focus on where it buys its ingredients and equipment are some of the tools it has at its disposal.
-That's helped margins to progress over 2023 and there should be more to come.
+That's seen margin improvements so far in 2024.
+There are some rays of hope that cost pressures are receding, which could provide a further boost to the bottom line.

-Nonetheless, strong cash flows currently cover the dividend and pave the way for a further $500mn extension to the buyback.
+Strong cash flows are forecast to cover the dividend and pave the way to complete the current share buyback program.
 Given the improvement in profitability, we're comfortable with this level of cash returns to shareholders.
 As ever there are no guarantees.

 Environmental, Social & Governance Risks